jowe9773/flume-analysis-tools/README.md

 ## file_managers.py
 This file has a range of file management tools that allow GUI selection of the files and directories of interest.

->**load_dn(self, purpose)**:
->
+**load_dn(self, purpose):**

->This function opens a tkinter GUI for selecting a directory and returns the full path to the directory once selected.
+This function opens a tkinter GUI for selecting a directory and returns the full path to the directory once selected.
->- *purpose* : provides expanatory text in the GUI that tells the user what directory to select.
+- *purpose:*  provides expanatory text in the GUI that tells the user what directory to select.

+**load_fn(self, purpose):**

+This function opens a tkinter GUI for selecting a directory and returns the full path to the file once selected.
+- *purpose:*  provides expanatory text in the GUI that tells the user what directory to file.